abxh/c/atomics.md

 For background info, I watched [Out-of-Order Execution (Tomasulo's Algorithm)](https://www.youtube.com/watch?v=EzEKGlO9w4Y) by BitLemon, and [How Hardware Makes Threads Less of a Nightmare](https://www.youtube.com/watch?v=IMceN4_rieo) by Core Dumped.

+---

+Seems like I need still more background information.
+The concepts are starting to make sense after I read the primer and Beej's guide to this, but aquire/release semantics is still a little unclear.
+I will watch Herb Sutter's introduction to [this](https://www.youtube.com/watch?v=c1gO9aB9nbs) next.

 This is a draft in progress.